jenkinsci/jira-integration-plugin/README.md

 - Only supports Jira Cloud.
 - Only supports Jenkins Multi branch pipeline jobs.
+- The integration needs to be configured manually in Jenkins by copy and pasting the secret and webhook, no (semi)automated method exists.
 - Automation rules are loosely coupled to Jenkins data.
 You need to copy&past Jenkins data like job name, to configure rules.
-- Requires a plugin in Jenkins and an app in Jira
+- Requires a plugin in Jenkins and an app in Jira.

 ### [Jira Integration](https://marketplace.atlassian.com/apps/1211376/jenkins-integration-for-jira?tab=overview&hosting=cloud)